 Born the son of a former governor, mining minister and Liberal Party mogul, Duque was groomed for a career in politics since he was young.

 When Pastrana was succeeded by Uribe in 2002, Santos sent Duque to Washington DC where he became the chief of the culture department of the Inter-American Development Bank after fellow-Colombian Luis Aberto Moreno was elected director.

 In 2011, Duque began working closely with Uribe as the assistant of a UN panel investigating an Israeli attack on activists bringing supplies to the West Bank.

 The politician almost immediately became one of the moderate voices in the “Uribista” party that had attracted politicians ranging from moderate conservatives to far-right radicals.

-Nevertheless, Duque did not become a well-known figure until after he resigned from the senate in 2017 after been handpicked by Uribe to lead the party’s efforts to regain control over the country’s most important office.
+Nevertheless, Duque did not become a well-known figure until after he resigned from the senate in 2017 and was handpicked by Uribe to lead the party’s efforts to regain control over the country’s most important office.